 For airport departure delays lasting 2 hours or more, the airline needs to offer the following assistance to all the passengers.
 Further, this help is under the “Rights to Care” to the passengers and includes:

 - Two phone calls and fax or emails

 - Hotel accommodation as well as transfer facility (Transport between the airport and hotel will also be provided by the airline, or alternatively reimbursed)

 For flight delays over 3 hours

-If your flight gets delayed for more than three hours, then you have the right to claim up to $700 from the airlines.
+If your flight gets delayed for more than three hours, whether you miss your connecting flight or not, then you have the right to claim up to $700 from the airlines.
 Further, the fault for the delay must be on the side of the airlines in which you are traveling.

-Moreover, you cannot claim if the delay is due to extraordinary circumstances like bad weather or a Tsunami because it is not in control of the airlines.
+However, it should go without saying that you cannot make a claim if the delay is due to extraordinary circumstances like bad weather or a Tsunami because it is not under the control of the airlines.

 For flight delays over 5 hours

 If you are not willing to travel if the flight gets delayed for over 5 hours, you may ask for a refund of the cost of the ticket.
 Along with it, you will also receive a free return flight to the first point of departure.
 But, in case you have not arrived at your destination, you are not eligible for any compensation.